Inspirational person of the week – Emilia Liljefrost, Program Manager Sustainable Working Life at the Swedish Council for Cooperation

 Max Tegmark: Life 3.0 | MIT Artificial Intelligence (AI) Podcast: https://www.youtube.com/watch?v=Gi8LUnhP5yU

-How is social sustainability created in an organization?
+How is social sustainability created in a business?
 How important is it to create diversity?

-An important factor is that we see the benefits and potential gains of diversity.
-Research shows that diversity in organizations contributes to resilience and the ability to manage change.
-This in itself becomes hard currency when life is characterized by volatility and short development cycles.
-Something that I have noticed as an up-coming trend is universal workplace design.
-This means that we need to change our mindset and stop creating special solutions for groups we identify as deviating from the norm and instead start designing activities both physically and organizationally so that the norm corridors are widened.
-We are all different and our capacity to deliver varies over time.
-Employers who become good at harnessing differences among employees will have advantages and be better equipped to face the future compared to those who build their business based on narrow conditions and ideas about who and who can work in the organization.
+An important factor is that we see the benefits and the potential gain with diversity.
+There is research that shows that diversity in businesses contributes to resilience and the ability to handle changes.
+That in itself becomes hard currency when existence is characterized by volatility and short development cycles.
+Something that I have noticed as an up-coming trend is universal design of workplaces.
+It is about us having to change our mindset and stop creating special solutions for groups we identify as deviating from the norm and instead start designing operations both physically and organizationally so that the norm corridors are widened.
+We are all different and our delivery capacity varies over time.
+The employers who become good at taking advantage of differences among employees will have advantages and be better equipped to meet the future compared to those who build their business based on narrow conditions and ideas about who and who can work in the organization.

 Tips: